31st Fighter Wing

 and the 510th Fighter Squadron, allowing the wing to conduct offense and defensive combat air operations.

 The 31st Fighter Wing first activated in 1947, but it traces its heritage to its World War II predecessor unit, the 31st Pursuit Group.
 The group's lineage began with its activation at Selfridge Field Michigan, on 1 February 1940.
 Redesignated as the 31 Fighter Group shortly before entering the war, it amassed an impressive record.
 Number one in the Mediterranean theater of operations in terms of aerial victories, the group was involved in 15 WWII campaigns and earned two Distinguished Unit Citations.
 The wing celebrates the heritage of its predecessor by flying its honors on the wing flag.

 The wing traces its lineage to its activation on 20 November 1947, first designated as the 31st Fighter Wing, and stationed at Turner Airfield, Georgia.
 Since then, the wing has been stationed at George Air Force Base, California and Homestead Air Force Base, Florida, until finally coming to Aviano Air Base, Italy in April 1994.
 The 31st Fighter Wing has acted as a key player in several significant engagements and operations during its long history, including several operations in Vietnam, the Balkans and Operation Odyssey Dawn.

 In peacetime, the 31st FW prepares for its combat role by maintaining aircraft and personnel in a high state of readiness.

-The commander of the 31st Fighter Wing is Brigadier General Tad D. Clark.
-The Command Chief Master Sergeant is Chief Master Sergeant Jeremy L. Unterseher.